 Learn the traditional science of Yogic Practices in the lap of Himalayas

-In our 200 hour Yoga Teacher Course, you will be introduced to the philosophy of Yoga as has been handed down by a long lineage of spiritual leaders and gurus.
+Join our 100-Hour TTC Course in Rishikesh near the Ganges.
+In our 100-hour Yoga Teacher Course, you will be introduced to the philosophy of Yoga as has been handed down by a long lineage of spiritual leaders and gurus.
 Meditation, also known as Raja Yoga, the King of Yoga is the ultimate purpose of all Yoga.

 To prepare your body for this, you will learn: Hatha Yoga, Alignment, Mudras, Pranamaya & Shatkriyas.
 Mantras are instruments of the mind and there will be a deep emphasis on these.
 In order to make you into an excellent educator, classes will also be taught on Teaching Methodology which will explain to you how to design, sequence & conduct a lesson.